Last Updated on February 10, 2023 by Matt

 - higher load capacity

-Higher power levels will usually demand bigger batteries, which means that these models will tend to be heavier in weight.
+Higher power levels will usually demand bigger batteries, meaning these models will tend to be heavier in weight.

 Also, because of the bigger batteries, they will take more time to charge.